OpenDAoC/OpenDAoC-Core/README.md

 ### In-Game Testing

-When testing Atlas in-game, special attention should be paid when utilizing the `/plvl` GM command.
-Changing this setting for an account is currently **permanent** in Atlas.
+When testing OpenDAoC in-game, special attention should be paid when utilizing the `/plvl` GM command.
+Changing this setting for an account is currently **permanent** in OpenDAoC.

 Also, testing components such as combat (PvP or PvE) cannot be done as a _Gamemaster_ or _Admin_ (creatures and players cannot attack these player types).
 You must have an account with `/plvl 1` status.